albertobeta/UberSimpleWebsockets/README.md

 1. **SERVER**: choose either *send.pl* (PERL) or *send.py* (Python) and run ONE of them from the terminal: type either ``perl send.pl`` or ``python send.py``
 2. **CLIENT**: Open one of the two clients (but they also work at the same time in two separate tabs) using a modern browser (e.g. tested and working with Chrome v.42+).
+Notice that the client must be open after the server is running (otherwise, you will have to push the "reconnect" button).
 3. See the data pushed automatically from the server to the client via websockets :bowtie: (Optionally, you might want to use [Firebug](https://getfirebug.com/releases/lite/chrome/) with *client-Chart.html* to see the console logs)